-However, the Board does have the discretion, pursuant to subsection 48.13(1), to require a Company to maintain Financial Resources in an amount greater than its corresponding Absolute Liability amount.
+However, the Board does have the discretion, pursuant to subsection 48.13(1) of the NEB Act, to require a Company to maintain Financial Resources in an amount greater than its corresponding Absolute Liability amount.
 The Board may exercise this discretion on a case-by-case basis.